 “He’s just acting his age”

-I wish this was normal.
+I wish this were normal.
 Trust me, I get it.
-He definitely has normal moments where he’s ticked at me for not giving him the toy he wants in that moment.
+He definitely has ordinary moments where he’s ticked at me for not giving him the toy he wants at that moment.
 Or he doesn’t like where I’m sitting and demands I move.
-There are many aspects that are VERY NORMAL.
-Melt downs because he’s overstimulated due to his Sensory Processing Disorder is not a normal behavior.
+Many aspects are VERY typical.
+Melt downs because he’s overstimulated due to his Sensory Processing Disorder is not normal behavior.
 Melt downs because he doesn’t like the way his feeding tube feels are not normal.
 Melting down because he doesn’t want food to touch his hand, doesn’t want water, sand or basically anything on his fingers – is not normal.
 Having to pull him away from activities he loves because his heart is beating so fast – and his breathing is so labored – is not normal.
-Being at typical play dates and worrying that he might need to go to the ER for labored breathing – is not normal.
-Yes, he looks normal.
+Being at regular play dates and worrying that he might need to go to the ER for labored breathing – is not normal.
+Yes, he looks healthy.
 But his body is missing pieces, his brain is misfiring daily and creating motor processing delays in every area of development.
-Watching him feel frustrated because he can’t communicate properly because he knows what he wants to say but his mouth won’t respond due to Apraxia of speech – is not normal.
+Watching him feel frustrated because he can’t communicate properly because he knows what he wants to say, but his mouth won’t respond due to Apraxia of speech – is not normal.